sagemath/sage/src/doc/en/developer/doctesting.rst

     Sorting sources by runtime so that slower doctests are run first....
     Doctesting 2067 files using 2 threads.
     ...

+At the end of the doctest run, Sage updates the json file if it exists or creates a new one.

+The recorded pass/fail status of the files can be used for running only those files that failed their most recent test by using the ``--failed`` flag (``-f`` for short).

+Using the option ``--baseline-stats-path known-test-failures.json``, it is possible to distinguish files with known doctest failures from new failures.
+The file ``known-test-failures.json`` should be prepared in the same format as ``timings2.json``.

+Source files that marked as failed there will be marked as "[failed in baseline]" failures in the doctest report; and if there are only baseline failures, no new failures, then ``sage -t`` will exit with status code 0 (success).

 .. _section-doctesting-venv: